Introduction

 What is the Book of Ruth About?

-Read this 3-minute introduction to help you find your bearings in the Bible story, and inspire you to read Ruth!
+Read this 3-minute introduction to help you find your bearings in the Bible story, and be inspired to read Ruth!

 Videos